justcmsco/angular/README.md

 - **TypeScript support:** Fully typed structures for API responses.
 - **Angular Service:** All JustCMS API calls are encapsulated in one injectable service.
 - **Easy Integration:** Configure your API token and project ID via Angular's dependency injection.
-- **Flexible Endpoints:** Supports fetching categories, pages (with filtering and pagination), a page by its slug, and a menu by its ID.
+- **Flexible Endpoints:** Supports fetching categories, pages (with filtering and pagination), a page by its slug, a menu by its ID, a layout by its ID, and multiple layouts by their IDs.

 ## Installation